Explore Sudbury's fascinating history via

 If you work up an appetite on your way around there are many excellent independent pubs, cafes and restaurants to try.

-Take a look at the Talbot Trail on Google Maps below for facilities nearby to each Talbot statue.
+Take a look at the Talbot Trail on Google Maps below for facilities nearby to each Talbot statue and Download our town map here, which incorporates The Talbot Trail.